Azure/CanadaPubSecALZ/docs/archetypes/generic-subscription.md

 ### Deployment Instructions

-> Use the [Onboarding Guide for Azure DevOps](../onboarding/ado.md) to configure the `subscription` pipeline.
+> Use the [Azure DevOps Pipelines](../onboarding/azure-devops-pipelines.md) onboarding guide to configure the `subscription` pipeline.
 This pipeline will deploy workload archetypes such as Generic Subscription.

 Parameter files for archetype deployment are configured in [config/subscription folder](../../config/subscriptions).
 The directory hierarchy is comprised of the following elements, from this directory downward: